maragall/flatfield_tool/README.md

 ## Desktop shortcuts

-Making a launcher avoids the terminal entirely and lets end‑users start the GUI like any other application.
-Follow the instructions **exactly**—file names and paths are case‑sensitive on macOS & Linux.

 ### Linux — XDG `.desktop` launcher (GNOME/KDE/XFCE, etc.)

 1. **Create the file** `~/.local/share/applications/flatfield.desktop` with the following contents: